scarlehoff/plotting_device/README.md

 I imagine this code will evolve over time as I need to add new features.
 It is geared towards its applications in High Energy Physics because that's what I do (you can see the example plot looks fairly similar to the ones in https://arxiv.org/abs/1802.02445) but it should be completely general.

-Please, ask me any questions you have.
+Please, ask me any questions you could have.

 Happy plotting!